 Your yellow CPR Card is equivalent to a social security number.
 It gives you access to social systems, including the use of free Danish healthcare while living in Denmark.
 Obtaining a CPR Card is a mandatory step in your Legal Residence Process.

-About three weeks after you have gone to Immigration Services, DIS will email you with information about your next steps, along with all relevant documents (i.e. Residence Letter, proof of address) needed for your CPR registration.
+About two weeks after you have gone to Immigration Services, DIS will email you with information about your next steps, along with all relevant documents (i.e. Residence Letter, proof of address) needed for your CPR registration.
 You can expect this email approximately one month after the start of the semester.

 This email will include detailed instructions for registering with your kommune (the municipality you reside in) in Denmark.
 Depending on where you live, you will either complete an online application or apply in person at your local kommune.
 Remember to pay attention to your individualized process!